- 13 Feb 2025

 For more information, see Configure Custom User Identification Rules.

-Whatfix has an improved method to identify users accurately.
+Whatfix has an improved method to accurately identify users.
 As a result, for end users on the Extension deployment method you may now see a decrease in the user count.

 Earlier, a single user with multiple unique cookie IDs was identified as different users, resulting in counting the same user more than once.

 The new method identifies a single user as a unique user, even if they are using multiple unique cookie IDs.
-Thus, the user count is more accurate and may show a decline from prior reports.
+Thus, the user count becomes more accurate and may show a decline from prior reports.